Tackling Malaria Scourge through Preventive Interventions - Nigeria Today

 The medical doctor said pregnant women and children below age five must be encouraged to use LLITNs.
 While admitting that malaria diagnosis had improved in the country following the national malaria policy of 2011 that recommended the use of Rapid Diagnostic Test (RDT) for malaria, he called for improved funding by the government and other corporate bodies in the fight against the disease.

-The post Tackling Malaria Scourge through Preventive Interventions appeared first on leadership.ng.
+The post Tackling Malaria Scourge through Preventive Interventions appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share